GENERAL INFORMATION FOR ALL MODELS

 E4OD & 7.3L 4R100- If you are planning on doing constant heavy pulling or adding a lot of performance upgrades to your Cummins you may want to have your transmission rebuilt with aftermarket parts.

 When using a 7.3L diesel E4OD/4R100 you'll need a Ford 6.0 diesel starter, which does not require any grinding of the transmission (12 or 24 valve engines only at this time).
-This adapter plate uses the stock Dodge Cummins flexplate and a torque converter adapter.
 The plate has to be tilted just 2 ½ degrees to accommodate the starter without any grinding to the transmission or starter.

 These transmissions are electronically controlled.
 We can provide two styles of transmission controllers for these transmissions.
 The Compushift controller does not require a laptop computer.
 See our Automatic Transmission Controller for more information.
 When using the Compushift aftermarket transmission controller, you may have to upgrade to newer E40D components that are compatible with the controller.